-Robotic-related proposals may be of interest to the HCC program if they focus on general contributions to human-technology interfaces rather than specifically on advances to human-robotic interaction (HRI).
-HCC may also be more appropriate than the Robotics program when investigators employ off-the-shelf robotic technology in order to study human behavior.
+Robotic-related proposals may be of interest to the HCC program if they focus on general contributions to human-technology interfaces rather than specifically on advances to human-robot interaction.
+HCC may also be more appropriate than the FRR program when investigators employ off-the-shelf robotic technology in order to study human behavior.

 Industry-University Cooperative Research Centers (IUCRC)

 The IUCRC program accelerates the impact of basic research through close relationships between industry innovators, world-class academic teams, and government leaders.
 The IUCRC program spans a broad range of topics and supports a number of centers that include robotics-related context.

 Innovation Corps (I-Corps) Teams Program (TIP)

 Through the I-Corps Teams program, NSF seeks to spur translation of fundamental research to the marketplace, encourage collaboration between academia and industry, and train academic researchers in innovation and entrepreneurship skills.
 This includes support for teams developing robotics-related technologies that wish to accelerate the development of new technologies, products and processes that arise from fundamental research.